Jury trial scheduled for Bentonville man charged in police officer’s murder

 BENTONVILLE -- A January jury trial is scheduled for the Bentonville man who was the passenger in the vehicle that struck and killed a Pea Ridge police officer.

 Elijah Michael Andazola, 19, is charged with accomplice to capital murder and escape.
-He pleaded innocent to the charges.
+He pleaded not guilty to the charges.

 He was in the vehicle driven by Shawna Cash when Officer Kevin Apple was killed last year, according to court documents.